 This reduces falls and helps prevent serious injuries.
 Top locations for grab bars include tub and shower areas and alongside the toilet.

 If you’re unsure of the exact location to add grab bars or how to install them correctly, contact a local contractor or consult with an expert at a home improvement store.
-Proper placement and secure installation of grab bars is essential to preventing falls in seniors.
+Proper placement and secure installation of grab bars are essential to preventing falls in seniors.

 Adding grab bars to walls near the bed (or a no-install, free-standing grab bar) or purchasing a bed with built-in bedrails will help seniors get safely into and out of their resting area.